 My grandmother wasn’t scared of fried food; several of my grandmother’s dishes that were my favorites were fried.
-In winter, these apple fritters were the most delicious desserts that she could give us.
-She used to get them ready for the mid-afternoon tea or milk in the case of children.
+These apple fritters were the most delicious desserts she could give us in winter.
+She used to get them ready for mid-afternoon tea or milk in the case of children.

 - 2 cups flour

 - 1 / 2- 3 / 4 cup milk

 - 4 apples, peeled and sliced 1/4 inch or 1/2 cm.

 - Heat the oil in a pot with high walls, and fill with 3 cm or 11/2 inch of oil.
 Must reach a temperature of 325F or 165C

 - In a bowl, mix the flour, sugar, and baking powder.

 - Peel and slice the apples.

 - Add the cream and 1/2 cup of milk to the flour.
 Mix well; you want a thick batter.
 If too thick, add a little more milk.
 Test with one apple slice.